Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Technical Proofs

-Similarly to the backwards probing signal $\qsaprobe^-_t$, we introduce the signal $\Phi^-_t \eqdef \Phi_{-t}$.
-The first step in establishing the identity $\barY^- = - \barY$ is to show that the solutions to Poisson's Equation \eqref{e:PoissonA2} for the two QSA ODEs differ by a negative sign.
+\wham{Forward-backward filtering} We refer to $\qsaprobe_t$ as the forward probing signal, and $\qsaprobe^-_t$ as backward probing.
+Similarly to $\qsaprobe^-_t$, we introduce the signal $\Phi^-_t \eqdef \Phi_{-t}$.
+The first step in establishing the identity $\barY^{*-} = - \barY^*$ is to show that the solutions to Poisson's equation \eqref{e:haA_def} for the two QSA ODEs differ by a negative sign.

-\begin{lemma} Suppose that (QSA5) holds, and let $\haA^\pm$ denote the solutions to Poisson's equation satisfying:
+\begin{lemma} Suppose that (QSA5) holds, and let $\haA^{*}$ and $\haA^{*-}$ denote the solutions to Poisson's equation satisfying: